kimtth/podcast-realtime-transcription/README.md

 # Podcast Player

 Lean podcast player with multi-engine transcription and switchable search providers.
+A demo application to evaluate multiple options for Azure application deployments.

 ## What it does
 - Play, subscribe, download, and resume podcasts